“Deeply emotional. . . . a fine documentary by an experienced and talented filmmaker.”

 Where Soldiers Come From starts in Hancock, the friends’ and Courtney’s hometown.
 The director films the guys and their families in their everyday lives, revealing the economic realities that contribute to their decision to enlist and creating poignant portraits of a community and its people.

+“Where Soldiers Come From is an American story about growing up and trying to change your situation without privilege or resources,” says Courtney.
+“It’s about the people who fight our wars and the communities and families they come from.
 “I felt it was important to follow these guys for a long time before they ever became soldiers so that the viewer would really know them and their families,” she continues.
 “For these young men and their loved ones, the war doesn’t end when they come home.
 I hope my film can help people better understand the war at home — the one that affects the parents, girlfriends and loved ones left behind when soldiers are deployed and the one that continues when they come back and try to start their lives again.”
+Where Soldiers Comes From is a production of Quincy Hill Films and ITVS.

 About the Filmmaker: